 The Rowden Surname website

 This site is dedicated to linking Rowden families and finding more about the origins of the surname.
-As I have discovered, there are many people all around the world with the surname and occasionally I have the very great pleasure in meeting them for the first time.
+There are many people all around the world with the surname and over the years I have the very great pleasure in meeting just a few.

 It is not known how long people have been using the surname Rowden - or its variant spellings.
 Some records going back to the 13th century indicate that the name was given to those who lived in an area described by the use of two old English words, ruh and dun.

-Whether you are familiar with the spelling Rowden or Rowdon there is, I believe, little significance.
+Whether you are familiar with the spelling Rowden or Rowdon there is little significance.
 Often different records relating to one individual will show both spellings.
 The individual may have been illiterate and not sure of how it ought to be spelt, although in many families one version was clearly used most.
 There are other close variations such as Rowdan, Rowdene, Rowdin, Rowding, Rouden; however they are not common.
-Although there are certainly more Rowdens now than Rowdons, I am of the belief that the name started out as Rowdon.
-To look more at the statistics select 'What's in a Name' from the top of the menu on the right.
+Although there are certainly more Rowdens now than Rowdons, I believe that the name certainly started out as Rowdon in the county of Devon.
+To look more at the statistics select 'What's in a Name' from the right menu.

 Rowdens mainly lived in one of the four English counties shown here on the map.
 There were a few others dotted around in other counties but with the subsequent increase in movement of people away from their home areas the picture became less focused.